Yonazahran-YMR/cybersec-portfolio/notes/cti-lifecycle-notes.md

 always last since there's no point sharing intel before it's actually been analyzed into something useful.

-This mirrors the general Intelligence Cycle used way beyond just cybersecurity - military intel, law enforcement, corporate risk teams all follow this same basic structure.
+This mirrors the general Intelligence Cycle used way beyond just cybersecurity, military intel, law enforcement, corporate risk teams all follow this same basic structure.

 ## Quick test I got right
-A team with messy, uncleaned, duplicate firewall logs is stuck at the Processing step, not Analysis - you can't meaningfully analyze data that hasn't been cleaned/organized yet.
+A team with messy, uncleaned, duplicate firewall logs is stuck at the Processing step, not Analysis, you can't meaningfully analyze data that hasn't been cleaned/organized yet.